-Medication-assisted treatment (MAT) is part of patient-centered, wrap-around care for people with an opioid use disorder or alcohol use disorder.
-Rehab programs all over the country include MAT in their core offerings.
-Mile High Recovery Center believes in the efficacy of medication-assisted treatment in conjunction with therapy and peer support.
+Medication-assisted treatment (MAT) is part of patient-centered, wrap-around care for people struggling with specific addictions—such as opioid use disorder (OUD) or alcohol use disorder (AUD).
+Rehab centers all over the country include MAT in their core offerings.
+Mile High Recovery Center believes in the efficacy of medication-assisted treatment in Colorado, especially with therapy and peer support.

-To learn more about the efficacy of a MAT program in Colorado, how it improves recovery outcomes, and what it looks like during rehab and beyond, call Mile High Recovery Center at 855.796.2102 or complete our online form.
+To learn more about the efficacy of medication-assisted treatment in Denver, how MAT improves recovery outcomes, and what it looks like during rehab and beyond, call Mile High Recovery Center at 303-268-2144 or complete our online form.
+Ask our caring and compassionate team about our alcohol and drug addiction rehab programs in Colorado.

-Mile High Recovery Center proudly provides this evidence-based treatment, which is considered the standard of care for treating both opioid and alcohol addiction.
+Mile High Recovery Center proudly provides this evidence-based treatment, considered the standard of care for treating opioid and alcohol addiction.
+Opioids can include any synthetic or naturally occurring opioid—such as heroin, fentanyl, morphine, oxycodone, and other prescription opioids.
 Thus far, these are the only two MAT protocols approved by the Federal Drug Administration (FDA).
-Opioids can include any synthetic or naturally occurring opioid such as:

 - Reduces or eliminates symptoms of withdrawal